StergiosCha/OYXOY/description.md

 ---

-### Linguistic Categories
+### Linguistic Tags
-Linguistic categories are organized hierarchically from least to most specific.
+Linguistic tags are organized hierarchically from least to most specific.
-When annotating a sample, categorization must proceed all the way down to the most specific entry level available; that is, `Logic:Quantification` is not a valid category, because it has children categories `Universal`, `Existential` and `Non-Standard`, whereas `Common Sense/Knowledge` is valid, seeing as it has no internal subcategorization.
+When annotating a sample, categorization must proceed all the way down to the most specific entry level available; that is, `Logic:Quantification` is not a valid tag, because it has children tags `Universal`, `Existential` and `Non-Standard`, whereas `Common Sense/Knowledge` is valid, seeing as it has no internal subcategorization.